WetSuiteLeiden/.github/profile/README.md

 (TODO: link once that's live)

-These github repositories support that goal by focused on providing, data, tools, and as such is the more technical part, and the starting point for people ready to tangle with some code, and with some intermediate topics in the [example notebooks](https://github.com/WetSuiteLeiden/example-notebooks).

-There is also some code that supports those notebooks - with [some API documentation here](https://wetsuite.knobs-dials.com/apidocs/) - yet this is only for the programmers already ready to dive in.
+These github repositories support that goal by focused on providing intermediate [example notebooks](https://github.com/WetSuiteLeiden/example-notebooks) and tools to play with, and further down the technical road, data collection and the library code that supports these notebooks and data collection - with [some API documentation here](https://wetsuite.knobs-dials.com/apidocs/) - yet this is only for the programmers already ready to dive in.